Arthur Sager

-Arthur Woodbury Sager (July 4, 1904 – January 17, 1980) was an American track and field athlete who competed in the 1928 Summer Olympics.
+Arthur Woodbury Sager (July 4, 1904 – January 17, 2000) was an American track and field athlete who competed in the 1928 Summer Olympics.
 He finished tenth in the javelin throw competition.

+Early life

+Sager was born on July 4, 1904, in Gardiner, Maine.

+Career

-He was born in Gardiner, Maine, and died in Boxford, Massachusetts.
-He worked at the Governor Dummer Academy and wrote a book called Speak Your Way to Success.
+He worked at the Governor Dummer Academy and wrote a book titled Speak Your Way to Success.

+He competed in the 1928 Summer Olympics.
+He finished tenth in the javelin throw competition.

+Personal life and death

-He is the maternal grandfather of Family Guy creator Seth and Rachael MacFarlane through his daughter Ann Perry Sager.
+Sager is the maternal grandfather of Family Guy creator Seth and Rachael MacFarlane through his daughter Ann Perry Sager.

+He died on January 17, 2000, in Boxford, Massachusetts.